matt-charr/qAPP/README.md

 | MacOS-Release                 | macos-latest   | CMake-v3.27.2 | Unix Makefiles        |              | Release    |                     | ✅  |
 | MacOS-Debug                   | macos-latest   | CMake-v3.27.2 | Xcode                 |              | Debug      |                     | ✅  |

-A dev branch is merged if and only if all builds and tests passed on all configurations.

 ## 🍇 Continuous Delivery

-Our team delivers a release or a patch once a week, and strives to respect as closely as possible the [semantic versioning](https://semver.org/).
+Our team delivers a release or a patch on a regular basis, and strives to respect as closely as possible the [semantic versioning](https://semver.org/).
-To publish a new release on each OS, we execute a shell script hosted on `qa-release` a remote repository that installs `qapp` executable, `qalgebra` library and `qa` runtime dependencies to a specific folder and push it to [qa-demo](https://github.com/matt-charr/qa-demo) repository.
+To publish a new release on each OS, we execute a shell script that installs the package to a specific folder, zip and push it to [qa-demo](https://github.com/matt-charr/qa-demo).

 > [!NOTE]
-> `qa` has subscribed to a remote VPS (KVM2 plan - 100Go) provided by [Hostinger](https://www.hostinger.fr) to run builds and tests on Linux OS.
+> `qa` has subscribed to a remote VPS (KVM2 plan - 100Go) provided by [Hostinger](https://www.hostinger.fr) to run builds and tests on Linux OS. <br>
+We could not find any server providers to run our builds and tests on MacOS and are listening to any suggestions 😃.

 > [!IMPORTANT]
 > We are far from being CD experts and know that our solution looks like a rush, better ways of releasing probably exist such as deploying binaries to a more convenient location than GitHub or building on a dedicated production environement.
 You are more than welcome to suggest improvements or just simply share your CD work styles.